JapeTheEternalChild/LSTM-Streamflowprediction-with-Keras/README.md

 the code is split into 5 differnt files.
 The first 3 correspond to the different Experiments.
 The other 2 are for analysing and visualizing the results

+INSERT  YOUR OWN FILSEPATHS
+INSERT HUC of CHOICE